drmext/MonkeyBusiness/README.md

 - Delete [or fix](start.bat#L9) `/.venv` if the server folder is moved or python is upgraded

-- DRS, GD, and NOST require mdb xml files copied to the server folder
+- DRS, GD, NOST, and SDVX require mdb xml files copied to the server folder

 - **URL Slash 1 (On)** [may still be required in rare cases](modules/__init__.py#L46)